DONATE NOW to the SOCIETY FOR HUMANISTIC JUDAISM!

 Make a gift to support the Society for Humanistic Judaism today.
 A contribution in any amount is deeply appreciated.

 If you live outside the United States and would like to make a donation, please contact the SHJ.

 The Society for Humanistic Judaism is a 501(c)(3) charitable organization.
 Contributions are tax-deductible as provided by law.

-Congress passed a one-year renewal of the IRA charitable rollover this week.
-Donors 70 ½ and older may transfer up to $100,000 from their IRA to qualified 501(c)(3) charities such as the Society for Humanistic Judaism as part of the donor’s 2014 required minimum distribution.
-The law will apply to IRS distributions retroactively to Jan.
-1, 2014, through the end of this year, Dec.
-31, 2014.
+Donors 70 ½ and older may transfer up to $100,000 from their IRA to qualified 501(c)(3) charities such as the Society for Humanistic Judaism as part of the donor’s required minimum distribution.
+The law, which first passed in January 2014, was passed permanently in 2015 through the Protecting Americans from Tax Hikes (PATH) Act of 2015.
 Rollover distributions are not “tax deductible” per se — rollover contributions are excluded from taxable income.

 GuideStar Silver Participant

 The Society for Humanistic Judaism has been recognized as a GuideStar Silver Level Participant.
 GuideStar connects donors and grant makers to non-profit organizations.
 GuideStar’s mission is to revolutionize philanthropy by providing information that advances transparency, enables users to make better decisions, and encourages charitable giving.

 SHJ Awarded Seal of Excellence